 We are dedicated in community investment through charity, volunteer services, etc., to enable younger generations to reach their full potential by developing their future skills and offering financial literacy.
 Hang Seng as well emphasises customer centricity and employee well-being to ensure corporate sustainability.

-Employee advocacy: 74% in Employee Engagement Index (as of second half of 2020)
+Employee advocacy: 72% in Employee Engagement Index (in the second half of 2021)

-ESG awareness: total 11 ESG topics in 27 postings to all staff (as of March 2021)
+ESG awareness: Published total 190 postings related to 80 ESG topics to all staff in 2021

-Employee gender diversity: 53% of Executive Committee members are women as (as of March 2021)
+Gender diversity: 50% of Board of Directors and 57% of Executive Committee members are female (as of March 2022)

 Hang Seng’s community investment strategy is designed around four pillars:

-During 2020, we invested more than HKD30 million in our community investment programmes, bringing the total amount over the past 10 years to HKD282 million.
+During 2020, we invested more than HKD30 million in our community investment programmes, bringing the total amount invested in the past 10 years to HKD282 million.

-We collaborated with local NGOs to design and deliver a total of 12 community investment programmes to support over 40,000 direct beneficiaries.
-We also made contributions to the Community Chest of Hong Kong which helped reach another 2.5 million people.
+We collaborated with local NGOs to design and deliver 12 community investment programmes in 2020, which supported and assisted about 40,000 direct beneficiaries.
+We also made contributions to The Community Chest of Hong Kong which helped reach another 2.5 million people.

-We invested non-financial resources such as volunteer time, professional expertise and practical support to ensure these programmes foster lasting social and environmental impact.
-Between volunteer time and professional expertise, we contributed close to 11,000 hours in 2020.
+We invested non-financial resources including volunteer time, professional expertise and practical support to further enhance the lasting social and environmental impact of these programmes.
+Between volunteer time and professional expertise, we contributed close to 11,000 hours in various charitable initiatives during 2020.

 For details of community investment initiatives, please refer to our latest ESG Report.